NMSU-ISA/ISA/docs/src/recipes.md

 | ymirror | true |
 | legend | false |
 | framestyle | :origin |
-*yguide will change depending on the data type
+*yguide will change depending on the plot type (IS or Argand plot)

 Changing axis's title and location is possible too:
 ```julia